GAntonacci95/emomusic/README.md

 **Reminder**

-Before using EmoMusic turn off any application using your webcam (Skype, Zoom, Others.) this can cause conflict using your cam
+Before using EmoMusic turn off any application using your webcam (Skype, Zoom, Others.) this can cause conflict with using your camera